 |Gennaro Contaldo & Pasta Protegees!|

-The Jamie’s Italian restaurant chain is going from strength to strength, with 35 UK outlets and with plans to open internationally.
-At his masterclass in Jamie’s, Cardiff, Gennaro told us how his and Jamie’s philosophy is to make good food affordable and available to everyone.
+At his masterclass in Jamie’s, Cardiff, Gennaro told us how his philosophy is to make good food affordable and available to everyone.

 Gennaro has a particular fondness for Wales because he says ‘all the ingredients are here’, excellent fish, flavoursome vegetables (particularly leeks) and a wide range of fungi (which are a particular passion of his).

-Each dish at Jamie’s is carefully constructed with health and flavour in mind, for example, gluten-free pasta is now available as a matter of course.
+Each of his dishes is carefully constructed with health and flavour in mind, for example, gluten-free pasta is now available as a matter of course.

 Jamie Oliver’s restaurants have a family friendly ethos (as you would expect from an authentic Italian background) and the children’s menu offers organically sustainable fish fillets organic chicken and sausages.